oracle-livelabs/security/accessgovernance-access-controls/create-ag-group-policies/create-ag-group-policies.md

-# Create Groups and Policies for Access Governance
+# Create IAM Policy and Users for Access Governance

 ## Introduction